Ing-Mk-FranJa07/SYSTEM-OF-HUMAN-HUMANOID-INTERACTION-THROUGH-THE-RECOGNITION-AND-LEARNING-OF-BODY-LANGUAGE/Nueral Networks/Create Motion Sequences/README.md

    348                DataFrame.to_csv("...\DataBaseGeneratedByRNA\ NewAnimation " + Version + " " + str(L+1) + "-" + str(A+1) + ".csv", sep = ",", header = False, index = False, index_label = 'Node')
 ```

-The GAN model presented here, can develop ["originals" motion sequences](https://github.com/Ing-Mk-FranJa07/SYSTEM-OF-HUMAN-HUMANID-INTERACTION-THROUGH-THE-RECOGNITION-AND-LEARNING-OF-BODY-LANGUAGE/tree/master/Nueral%20Networks/Create%20Motion%20Sequences/DataBaseGeneratedByRNA), but this sequences are not exactly to the motion sequences developed by the author, whatever, tuning more the model, its possible to get a better result.
+The GAN model presented here, can develop ["originals" motion sequences](https://github.com/Ing-Mk-FranJa07/SYSTEM-OF-HUMAN-HUMANID-INTERACTION-THROUGH-THE-RECOGNITION-AND-LEARNING-OF-BODY-LANGUAGE/tree/master/Nueral%20Networks/Create%20Motion%20Sequences/DataBaseGeneratedByRNA), but this sequences are not exactly to the motion sequences developed by the author, whatever, tuning more the model, it's possible to get a better result.

 ```python
    350 if __name__ == '__main__':